30 A/B Tests to Boost Your SaaS Conversion Rates

 Site Navigation

 Navigation is the foundation of any website.
-It helps site visitors find their way through your site, according to their priorities and desires.
+It helps site visitors navigate your site based on their priorities and desires.

-You can come across a few different conventions allowing users to navigate through a website, but for a SaaS page visitors have a single expectation.
+You can encounter a few different conventions for navigating a website, but on a SaaS page, visitors have a single expectation.
 In general, they expect the navigation menu to be prominent, at the top, flowing from left to right.

 Let’s check three points you should consider if you want to conduct A/B tests on your website after changing navigation: